Learn the leadership, communication, critical thinking, research, and interpersonal skills that will help you in your career.

 - ECN400: Managerial EconomicsAn understanding of the theories of economics in a global context.
 Emphasis on the application of the concepts of demand and elasticity, international rate determination and balance of payments, national and international financial system and institutions, and macroeconomic indicators.

-- PMG460: Community DevelopmentAn examination of the various facets of community resource development and management.
-Emphasis on planning and management strategies to guide nonprofit organizations in community development projects, programs and efforts.
+- SOC460: Community DevelopmentThis course examines the various facets of community resource development and management.
+Emphasis is on planning and management strategies to guide nonprofit organizations in community development projects, programs and efforts.

 - SOC480: Capstone - Applying the Social Sciences This capstone course is the culmination of the applied social sciences academic experience.
 It serves to synthesize the knowledge gained from courses previously taken within the applied social sciences and prepares the graduate for further studies within the social sciences or a related career position.
 The course centers on the development of a senior level research paper grounded in relevant social science literature and research; the emphasis is on the integration and synthesis of knowledge acquired in previous courses.